Configuring Additional Settings for a

 that all devices connected to the Wi-Fi network get a fair share of the

 available bandwidth.
-Enabled by default.
+This setting is enabled by default.

 For Join RSSI